mvc5/mvc5.github.io/overview/plugins.md

 'service\manager' => new Child(Service\Manager::class, 'manager'),
 ```

 A [child](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Child.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L352) to extend a parent plugin.
 The first parameter is the name of the class to create and the second is the name of the parent plugin.
-Custom child configurations can also be created, this allows another [plugin](#confighttpsgithubcommvc5frameworkblobmastersrcserviceconfigconfigphp) to be used without having to specify the name of its parent plugin.
+Custom child configurations can also be created to allow another [plugin](#confighttpsgithubcommvc5frameworkblobmastersrcserviceconfigconfigphp) to be used without having to specify the name of its parent.
 Examples are the [controller](#controllerhttpsgithubcommvc5frameworkblobmastersrcserviceconfigcontrollercontrollerphp), [factory](#factoryhttpsgithubcommvc5frameworkblobmastersrcserviceconfigfactoryfactoryphp), [form](#formhttpsgithubcommvc5frameworkblobmastersrcserviceconfigformformphp) and [manager](#managerhttpsgithubcommvc5frameworkblobmastersrcserviceconfigmanagermanagerphp) plugins.

 ### [Config](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Config.php)
 ```php